r3ge/KeydropAutocode/readme.md

 ### 3. Running the app
 You need to **extract** the files from the zip before you are able to use the app.
 Learn more [here](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-8d28fa72-f2f9-712f-67df-f80cf89fd4e5#:~:text=To%20unzip%20a%20single%20file,and%20then%20follow%20the%20instructions.).

-Run main.exe in order to run the app.
+3.1 Run main.exe in order to run the app.

-Run slovakia.bat if your from slovakia (also get cookies from keydrop.gg)
+3.2 Run slovakia.bat if your from slovakia (also get cookies from keydrop.gg)

+3.3 Run app via cmd : Open a cmd, type `cd` followed by the path of the folder then type `node index.js`

 ### 4. Getting BOT Token
 In order to get the TOKEN, go to https://www.base64decode.org/ then decode